workingDog/scalaPSL/README.md

 ## Installation

-Add the following dependency to your application build.sbt:
+Add the following dependency to your application *build.sbt*:

     libraryDependencies += "com.github.workingDog" %% "scalaspl" % "1.1"

+Note the typo in the library name, should have been scalapsl.

 To compile and generate an independent fat jar file from source, use [SBT](http://www.scala-sbt.org/):

     sbt assembly

-The jar file **scalaspl-1.2-SNAPSHOT.jar** will be in created in the *./target/scala-2.12* directory.
+The jar file **scalapsl-1.2-SNAPSHOT.jar** will be in created in the *./target/scala-2.12* directory.

 ## How to use